uwdb/TASM/README.md

 # The metadata identifier does not have to be specified when it matches the name of the stored video.
 selection = t.select("video", "label", first_frame_inclusive, last_frame_exclusive)

+# Specify a single frame to select from.
 selection = t.select("video", "label", frame)
 selection = t.select("video", "metadata identifier", "label", frame)

-# To select all instances of the object.
+# Select all instances of the object on all frames.
 selection = t.select("video", "metadata identifier", "label")

+# Select entire tiles that contain objects.
+selection = t.select_tiles("video", "metadata identifier", "label")
+or selection = t.select_tiles("video", "metadata_identifier", "label", first_frame_inclusive, last_frame_exclusive)

+# Select entire frames.
+selection = t.select_frames("video", "metadata identifier", "label")
+or selection = t.select_frames("video", "metadata identifier", "label", first_frame_inclusive, last_frame_exclusive)

 # Inspect the instances.
 They are not guaranteed to be returned in ascending frame order.
+# If is_empty() is True, then there are no more instances/tiles/frames.
 while True:
     instance = selection.next()
     if instance.is_empty():